jmp/fetch-slackbuild/README.md

 * It downloads the given SlackBuild from https://slackbuilds.org/.
 * It downloads the source tarball from the original source.
 * It makes sure the MD5 sum given in the SlackBuild matches the source tarball.
-* It verifies the GPG signature of the SlackBuild tarball.
+* It shows a list of dependencies that must be installed for the package.

-The script does *not* install or build the actual Slackware package, it simply downloads the necessary files so that you can build and install it yourself using the usual way.
+The script does *not* install or build the actual Slackware package, it simply downloads the necessary files so that you can build and install it yourself using the usual Slackware tools.
 After downloading the necessary files, you are free to build and install the package any way you wish.

 This is just a small utility script that works for my own (very basic) needs.
 For a much better and more advanced tool, you probably want something like